joshlong/cloud-native-workshop/README.md

 - add custom Hypermedia links
 - write a simple unit test

+### Questions:
+- why `.jar`s and not `.war`s?
+We've found that many organizations deploy only one, not many, application to one Tomcat/Jetty/whatever.
+They need to configure things like SSL, or GZIP compression, so they end up doing that in the container itself and - because they don't want the versioned configuration for the server to drift out of sync with the code, they end up version controlling the application server artifacts as well as the application itself!
+This implies a needless barrier between dev and ops which we struggle in every other place to remove.
+- how do I access the `by-name` search endpoint?
+Follow the links! visit `http://localhost:8080/reservations` and scroll down and you'll see _link_s that connect you to related resources.
+You'll see one for `search`.
+Follow it, find the relevant finder method, and then follow its link.

 ## 2. Making a Spring Boot application Production Ready

 > Code complete != production ready!
 If you've ever read Michael Nygard's amazing tome, _Release It!_, then you know that the last mile between being code complete and being to production is _much_ longer than anyone ever anticipates.
 In this lab, we'll look at how Spring Boot is optimized for the continuous delivery of applications into production.